Universal cycles and de Bruijn sequences

 Our goal is to study the existence of Gray codes and devise efficient algorithms to generate Gray codes for various combinatorial objects.

 - Generating Gray codes for weak orders in constant amortized time.
 Marsden Jacques, Dennis Wong and Kyounga Woo.
-Discrete Mathematics, To appear.
+Discrete Mathematics 343, 2020.
+In Proceedings of the 6th Annual International Conference on Algorithms and Discrete Applied Mathematics, 2020.

 - Necklaces and Lyndon words in colexicographic and binary reflected Gray code order.
 Joe Sawada, Aaron Williams and Dennis Wong.
 Journal of Discrete Algorithms 46-47, 2017.